 Lastly, what you want to look for is style.
 What do you want it to look like?
 Do you want it to go with your kitchen table?
 How large do you want it?
 What color suits you?
 Do you want a rubber bottom or handle so it's easier to hold on to?
 Or, do you just not care?
 It doesn't matter what you want, there are thousands of different products out there to accommodate your needs.
 All you have to do is look.

-Our Top Pick Water Filter Pitcher Review
+Best Water Filter Pitchers Review

-There are some pitchers that are hot on the market right now, and I thought that since I was talking about these systems, I would help you by giving you some information on the following filters.
+There are some pitchers that are hot on the market right now, and I thought that since I was talking about these systems, I would help you by giving some information on the following filters.

 This product also has a convenient gauge to tell you when the filter needs to get replaced, which takes all the guess work out of using these types of systems.
 Typically, the filters last for 1-2 months, but that is with heavy use.
 The only problem people have had with this is that sometimes the pitcher will leak from the spout.
 Overall, and excellent product in regards to filtration and capacity.